 At Vantage, I-90 crosses the Columbia River.
-See the Wild Horses Monument as you drive up the hill.
-At the top of the ridge stop for a view west of the magnificent river.
+Look for the ‘Wild Horses Monument’ of 15 life-size charging horses turned loose at the top of the ridge.
+Stop for a view of the magnificent Columbia.

 Moses Lake is the next town as you drive through miles of crops being irrigated by water from the Columbia River.
 Look for signs along the Highway naming the crops in the fields.

 The city of Spokane has a river at its heart.
 Start your city tour with a stop at Spokane Falls in Riverfront Park.
 I love walking the Centennial Trail through this scenic area, the site of Expo ’74.
 Look for the Great Northern Clock Tower and public art, feed the ducks and ride the historic Looff Carrousel.
 For the best view of the falls take the SkyRide Gondola.